DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

   </JavaCallout>
   ```

-In this case, the callout selects an RSA key from the JWKS, using a specific key-id.
+In this case, the callout selects an RSA key from the JWKS retrieved from a URI, using a specific key-id.
+This approach ignores the `"use"` property if any, on the JWK.

 Again, the decryptor needs to use the corresponding private key.